pkprincekumar7/annual-sports-event-ui/SERVER_README.md

 # Backend Server Setup

-This project includes a backend server to save student registration data to a JSON file.
+This project includes a backend server to save player registration data to a JSON file.

 ## Installation